Michael Woods (footballer): Chelsea

-Born in York, North Yorkshire, Woods turned down a scholarship from Leeds United to sign for Chelsea.
+Born in York, Woods turned down a scholarship from Leeds United to sign for Chelsea.
 Leeds United chairman Ken Bates accused Chelsea of tapping-up the sixteen-year-old as well as two other academy players.
 Eventually the two clubs later agreed an out-of-court settlement, with Chelsea paying £5 million in compensation for Woods and Tom Taiwo.

 After spending time in the reserves, Woods made his first-team debut for Chelsea at Stamford Bridge against Macclesfield Town in the third round of the FA Cup on 6 January 2007, making him the fourth-youngest player to ever play for Chelsea at 16 years and 275 days old.
 He made two appearances for Chelsea in the FA Cup, making his debut as a substitute for Ashley Cole against Macclesfield Town and in the next round coming on for Frank Lampard against Nottingham Forest, but did not play in the Premier League.
 Although his progress was interrupted by a series of injuries, he was ever-present in the reserves.
 Woods was released by Chelsea at the end of the 2010–11 season.

 On 1 November 2010, Woods joined Notts County on loan until January.
 He made his debut in the second round of the FA Cup, in County's 3–1 win over AFC Bournemouth.